OfficeDev/office-js-docs-pr/docs/testing/sideload-office-addin-using-sideload-command.md

 ---

 # Sideload Office Add-ins for testing using the **sideload command**
+ >[!NOTE]
- [!NOTE] this method only works for Excel, Word, and PowerPoint add-ins).
+>The "npm run sideload" method only works for Excel, Word, and PowerPoint add-ins).

 1. Open a command prompt as an administrator.